Peter Lombard (archbishop of Armagh): Archbishop of Armagh

-In Literature
+In literature

 Lombard plays a major part in the play Making History by Brian Friel, where he is shown as both a political adviser to the Earl of Tyrone and his official historian.
 The title of the play refers to the view which Lombard expresses that historians are entitled to "make" history: that is they may record what they wanted to happen, rather than what actually did happen.
 In particular, Tyrone's third marriage to Mabel Bagenal, which is the main theme of the play, will if Lombard succeeds in rewriting history be largely excised from the life of O'Neill, as her English nationality and her family's traditional enmity to Tyrone do not sit well with the heroic image of Tyrone which Lombard is seeking to create.
+In its original production, Lombard was played by Irish actor Niall Tóibín.